owncloud-archive/calendar/README.md

 Just clone this repo into your apps directory.

 ### Rework branch:

+##### The rework branch is still in development.
+Do not use it in a productive environment.

 The calendar rework depends on the appframework.
 Get the latest version of the appframework:
 ```bash